- How to Price Your Venue: Simple Pricing Methodology

 The simple method will be to identify the costs associated in running the venue.
 List all expenses and determine which one you can pass on to the customers.
 Only use the costs you need to absorb and then add the margin.

-You purchased your restaurant for IDR 10 bn (without the furniture and equipment), whereby IDR 6 bn is for the land and IDR 4 bn is for the building.
-Your restaurant is going to be booked for a 3-hour seminar, but you reckon that you also need time to prepare the space before the event and clean the space after the event.
-So, in total it is going to be 7 hours.
+You purchased your restaurant for €1 million (without the furniture and equipment), whereby €600.000 is for the land, and €400.000 bn is for the building.
+Your restaurant will be booked for a three-hour seminar, but you reckon that you also need time to prepare the space before the event and clean the space after the event.
+So, in total, it is going to be seven hours.
 Your restaurant usually operates for 12 hours.
 Hence, you could calculate your depreciation by:

-c) how much is your competitor charging?
+- How much is your competitor charging?
 Let’s discuss this on Point #3.

-Insight: One more thing you should consider is in Indonesia, rental income is taxed at 10% final tax.
-Say, after your calculation you come up with cost + margin = IDR 9,500,000.
-You could price your venue at IDR 9,500,000/0.9 = IDR 10,555,556.
+Insight: One more thing you should consider is the tax.
+The rental income in the Netherlands is taxed at 21% final tax, but it will differ per country.
+Say, after your calculation, you come up with cost + margin = €950.
+You could price your venue at €1149,50 (21% VAT is €199,50).

 2. Opportunity Cost

-When you rent out your venue for an event, you are foregoing revenue your space could generate at the same time.
-Using the same example as above, you could estimate how much revenue you could generate during the 7 hours where your restaurant is closed for the event.
-Perhaps you have 12 table in your restaurant.
-Occupancy rate is 25%, average time spent is 1 hour, and average check is IDR 600,000 per table.
+When you rent out your venue for an event, you are foregoing revenue your space could generate simultaneously.
+Using the same example above, you could estimate how much revenue you could generate during the seven hours your restaurant is closed for the event.
+Perhaps you have twelve tables in your restaurant.
+The occupancy rate is 25%, the average time spent is one hour, and the average check is €50 per table.
 Then, your opportunity cost will be:

-25% x 12 tables x 7 hours x IDR 600,000 = IDR 12,600,000.
+25% x 12 tables x 7 hours x €50 = €1050

 3. Relative Pricing

-· You are pricing your venue higher because you don’t charge the customer separately for the electricity bill;
+- You are pricing your venue higher because you don’t charge the customer separately for the electricity bill;

-· There is no corkage fee.
+- There is no corkage fee.

-Another method we could consider is to check out your last or recent transaction, if you have any.
-Let’s say, your restaurant was recently booked for a whole day event at IDR 20 mn.
+Another method we could consider is to check out your last or recent transaction if you have any.
+Suppose your restaurant was recently booked for a whole day event at €2000.
 Then, you can quickly prorate the rental for this upcoming event: